learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 ## History

 Welcome to Flatiron!
-Every semester, a student index page is created.
-It looks something like [this](http://students.flatironschool.com/).
+Every semester, we create student index pages to help in the process of getting to know each other!
+An index page looks something like [this](http://students.flatironschool.com/).
 Links from this page go to individual profiles, which look like [this](http://students.flatironschool.com/students/lauraconwill.html).
+You will be making and deploying an index page that contains info for all of the people at your current table.

 ## Assignment